 PoshC2 consists of a C2 Server process that listens for connections from implants and provides a log for task output, new implants, messages and so on, and one or more Implant-Handler processes that are used to issue commands to the C2 Server and Implants.
-The files responsible for running PoshC2 are stored in the POSHDIR, /opt/PoshC2 by default, and project specific files such as logs, generated payloads and a local sqlite database are stored in the ROOTDIR, /opt/PoshC2_Project by default.
+The files responsible for running PoshC2 are stored in /opt/PoshC2 by default, and project specific files such as the configuration file, logs, generated payloads and (if using SQLite) a local database are stored in the project directory in /var/poshc2/<project name>.

 The Implant Handler writes tasks to the database which are picked up and updated by the C2 Server.